!!!NM**The Rainbow Proportion

 Just so as it is possible to put the ratio of half a circle and its diameter in the approximation 11 : 7, so it is possible to put the ratio of a quarter circle and the side of the inscribed square in the approximation 10 : 9

 This results in a different value for Pi than 22/7.
-The new Pi is 20V2/9 or 2.22222…V2 (3.1426980495….) , which squared is 800/81 or 9.87654321 (9.8765432098765432098..), the model’s Pi squared, which brings us back to the natural numbers, that is here, rational numbers (x over y = x/y).
+The new Pi is 20V2/9 or 2.22222…V2 (3.1426980495….) , which squared is 800/81 or 9.87654321 (9.8765432098765432098..), the model’s Pi-squared, which brings us back to the natural number ratios, and that is here, rational numbers (x over y = x/y).
 This model is not only an aesthetics of geometry it also produces remarkable numbers like 1.2345679012345679012… (no 8 indeed!, but with reason).
 These repeated sequences of numbers are called periods.

 Its symbol is a mirrored Q; a blue circle with red radius which sticks out + 1/9 (or is it 1/10 ?) in blue, the stake is coming from the centre of the circle, which divides the stake in 9+1=10.

 The next step is the big step.
-We square the circle by circumference, not by surface area, which is an essential difference, and thus we create a circle with circumference 36 (9), this means that the radii of the two circles with circumferences 40 (10) and 36 (9), also stand in the ratio 10 : 9.
+We square the circle by circumference, not by surface area, which is an essential difference, and thus we create a circle with circumference 36 (4×9), this means that the radii of the two circles with circumferences 40 (10) and 36 (9), also stand in the ratio 10 : 9.

-This ratio holds for every circle squared by circumference (not area!), in our system: this square’s diagonal is equal to the diameter of its circumscribed circle, a circle that relates to the original circle as 10 : 9
+This ratio holds for every circle squared by circumference (not area!), in our system: this square’s diagonal is equal to the diameter of its circumscribed circle, a circle that relates to the original circle as 10 : 9.

 These two circles can be seen as part of a sequence of evenly spaced concentric circles, with radii : 1, 2, 3 …..
 9, 10, 11……..18,19, 20.

-We know that the inscribed circle (turquoise) of a square relates to the circumscribed circle (dark blue) in surface area as 1 : 2.
+We know that the inscribed circle (turquoise) of a square always relates to the circumscribed circle (dark blue) in surface area as 1 : 2.
 So the dark blue circle is twice as big in area as the light blue circle. ( Here indeed: area)

-Because the surface of the circle is π.r² we take the big blue circle to have a value of 10×10= 100, so the little circle being half, is 50, the red circle is then 81 (9×9) because the ninth square fits perfectly in the tenth cirkel. ( Pi is constant and irrelevant).
+Because the surface of the circle is π.r² we take the big blue circle to have a value of 10×10= 100, so the little circle being half, is 50, the red circle is then 81 (9×9) because the ninth square fits perfectly in the tenth circle. ( Pi is constant and irrelevant).

 The red circle area thus relates to the small circle area as 81 : 50, which we can also write as 162:100 or as 1.62:1, the celestial proportion.